 During your Absolute Oz work preparations you will be given all the help and assistance you'll need in order to find a flat in Australia.
 Meals and accommodation are not included during any independent travel time.

 If you're worried you'll end up spending all your wages on rent rather than saving up some funds and travelling around, don't be!
 Once you find work you'll easily be earning enough to cover your stay and living costs, and should have plenty left over to save up or spend on having a great time!
 Our travel advisors can help with any of your accommodation queries.

 Accommodation & Meals Thailand

-Please note: In some of the hotels along the way, you may be asked to pay a security deposit of around £15 to £20, which is standard practice across Thailand.
-These deposits are fully refundable on departure, as long as there is no damage to your room.
+Please note: In some of the hotels along the way, you may be asked to pay a security deposit of £15 - £20.
+This is standard practice across Thailand.
+This is fully refundable on departure, as long as there’s no damage to your room.